List of battery sizes: Lithium cells

 Coin-shaped cells are thin compared to their diameter.
 Polarity is usually stamped on the metal casing.

 The IEC prefix "CR" denotes lithium manganese dioxide chemistry.
 Since LiMnO2 cells produce 3 volts there are no widely available alternative chemistries for a lithium coin battery.
 The "BR" prefix indicates a round lithium/carbon monofluoride cell.
 See lithium battery for discussion of the different performance characteristics.
 One LiMnO2 cell can replace two alkaline or silver-oxide cells.

 IEC designation numbers indicate the physical dimensions of the cylindrical cell.
-Cells less than one centimeter in height are assigned four-digit numbers, where the first two digits are the diameter in millimeters, while the last two digits are the height in tenths of millimeters.
+Cells less than one centimeter in height are assigned three- or four-digit numbers, where the last two digits are the height in tenths of millimeters, and the preceding digit(s) are the diameter in millimeters, rounded down (see table here).
 Taller cells are assigned five-digit numbers, where the first two digits are the diameter in millimeters, followed by the last three digits indicating the height in tenths of millimeters.

 All these lithium cells are rated nominally 3 volts (on-load), with open-circuit voltage about 3.6 volts.
 Manufacturers may have their own part numbers for IEC standard size cells.
 The capacity listed is for a constant resistance discharge down to 2.0 volts per cell.